The Nunda, Eater of People: The Nunda monster

 According to Carl Velten, the word nunda or mnunda is a Swahili term for a bloodthirsty monster or person.

+Scholars Noël J. Gueunier and Madjidhoubi Said noted that "Le Monstre dévorant" ("Swallowing Monster") is a normal domestic animal at first, like a rooster or a kitten, that the king either finds in the forest or raises until it grows large enough to start devouring entire villages in the kingdom.

 Other motifs

 Edward Steere noted the resemblance of the hero's name, Sit-in-the-kitchen, with Cinderella, another folktale character that sits in the ashes.